rainzhang05/feitian-mldsa-authenticator/docs/validation.md

    - Confirm the runner logs a cancelled request and the CLI remains responsive.

 6. **Manual user presence**
-   - Restart the service with `--manual-user-presence` and repeat the registration and authentication flows.
+   - Restart the service with `--manual-user-presence` (for example `cargo run -p pc-hid-runner -- start --foreground --manual-user-presence`) and repeat the registration and authentication flows.
    - Ensure prompts wait for CLI confirmation (or whichever manual mechanism is configured) before proceeding.

 7. **Shutdown hygiene**